 If your loved one has become increasingly frail and is no longer able to manage their day-to-day activities at home, Elder can provide live-in care in Derbyshire to support them to remain safely in their own home.
-Our live-in carers enable people with a range of different health conditions to continue to live in their own homes, including those with multiple sclerosis, Parkinson’s disease, Alzheimer’s and heart problems.
+Our live-in carers enable people with a range of different health conditions to continue to live in their own homes, including those with multiple sclerosis, Parkinson’s disease, Alzheimer’s care needs and heart problems.

 Your loved one may need full-time care but be unhappy about the prospect of moving into a care home.
 With a live-in carer from Elder, they will be able to stay in a familiar environment close to friends, neighbours and family members, but benefit from one-to-one care.

 Your loved one will also be able to continue to make choices about all aspects of their life, such as what to eat, what time to get up and how to spend each day.
 Independence and dignity are important to older people, and enabling them to continue to live in the way they choose, with all the support they need, provides the best possible experience in later life.

 The knowledge that there is always someone around to help with any problems or challenges that may arise gives both you and your loved one increased confidence to enjoy life at home.
 Companion care means that your relative is not in danger of falling and not being found for hours or wandering away from the house.

 Many older people can become anxious, particularly at night when they are alone in the house, and a live-in carer can make them feel much safer.

 Elder’s live-in carers provide the support that your loved one needs with any aspect of personal assistance but also help with everyday tasks to keep the home running smoothly.
 They will go shopping or accompany your loved one to the shops, do the laundry, prepare meals and help with domestic cleaning.